metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 Note that since this returns an array ref, optimisations such as "LIMIT 1" will not be used.

+Use caching if that is available.

 ## selectall\_hash

-Returns an array of hash references
+Similar to selectall\_hashref but returns an array of hash references.

 ## fetchrow\_hashref

-Returns a hash reference for one row in a table.
+Returns a hash reference for a single row in a table.

 Special argument: table: determines the table to read from if not the default, which is worked out from the class name

 ## execute

-Execute the given SQL on the data.
+Execute the given SQL query on the database.
 In an array context, returns an array of hash refs, in a scalar context returns a hash of the first row